Log Levels and Log Handlers

 Serial.begin()) negatively, so if you are using the general Serial class for generic debugging, it may be better to switch to the logHandler class instead.

-particle serial monitor --follow, and then connect a device with logging enabled.
+particle serial monitor --follow, and only then connect a device with logging enabled via its USB connection.

 If you are collecting logs to bring to a Technical Support Engineer, it's strongly recommended that you annotate your firmware using log flags like the above - e.g.

 Log.info("LOOP BEGINS--"); - this will help someone unfamiliar with your firmware to quickly grasp its architecture.